A New Frame

 The 2025 clinical validation of Sonopeace demonstrated that Mereon Frequencies—gamma-range tones derived from the Mereon Constant—produce statistically significant improvements in sleep architecture and quality.

-The question that has arisen is this: might a similar sequence of Mereon frequencies support focus and behavioral coherence in young people whose attention operates differently?
+The question that has arisen is this: might a similar sequence of Mereon frequencies support focus and behavioral coherence in those whose attention operates differently?

 The Dolphin